 The Payment Request Form allows eligible BEST participants to request a payment to a qualified educational institution, request a payment to the purchaser or beneficiary as an advance payment or as reimbursement for qualified higher education expenses, and/or to request a scholarship refund.

-If your beneficiary is not eligible to remain in BEST, you can roll the monies in your BEST contract to another 529 plan, such as the TNStars College Savings 529 Program.
+If your beneficiary is not eligible to remain in BEST, you can roll the funds in your BEST contract to another 529 plan, such as the TNStars College Savings 529 Program.
 Rolling over to another 529 plan allows you to continue to save for your beneficiary’s future and will not cause a taxable event.

 If your beneficiary is not eligible to remain in BEST and you do not wish to rollover to another 529 plan, the Refund Recipient may request to withdrawal any remaining funds by completing the Refund Request/Contract Termination form.